eurekasfray/unpopular/c/integer-parser/intparser.md

 ## Working

 The parser works by using a deterministic finite-state machine (FSM).
-The FSM has three states --- S1 START, S2 MAIN, and S3 END.
+The FSM has three states --- S1 start, S2 main, and S3 end.

 ```
                         ,--|digit|--.